-Applicants who submit no evidence, incorrect documentation or unsatisfactory evidence will be asked to resubmit either an FPCC, an FACD 5.2 or Certificate of Readiness to Enter Specialty Training within 3 days (72 hours) of being notified of the error by the recruiter.
+Applicants who submit no evidence, incorrect documentation or unsatisfactory evidence will be asked to resubmit either an FPCC or Certificate of Readiness to Enter Specialty Training within 3 days (72 hours) of being notified of the error by the recruiter.
+Please note that any re-submitted CREST certificate must have any and every alteration signed and dated by the original signatory.